nickeldan/reap/README.rst

         uint16_t port;
         uint8_t address[16];
     } reapNetPeer;

+If representing a Unix domain socket which is connected to an abstract socket address (i.e., where the first character of the path is a null byte), then the first character of **path** will be **'@'**.

 **reapNetIteratorNext** returns **REAP_RET_OK** when yielding a result, **REAP_RET_DONE** when the iterator has been exhausted, and an error code otherwise.